DieterPrado/JavaPersistance/README.md

 - Complete the installation process.

 ##### PostMan 8.7.0
-- Go to https://www.postman.com/downloads/ and click on the download the app and button.
+- Go to https://www.postman.com/downloads/ and click on the download the app button.
 - Complete the installation process.